yoki123/hodoku/README.md

     - It generates an empty board.
 This replaces File -> New Givens.
 This new layout is more conventional with other programs.

   - Edit -> Edit Givens
-    - Renamed and relocated File -> New Givens.
+    - Renamed and relocated File -> Modify Givens.
 It did not make sense being under the File menu.
 Now it is more clear what it does.

   - Edit -> Play Game
     - Relocated from File -> Play Game.
 This belongs with Edit Givens since you use it to leave editor mode.